 - Do not interrupt your allergy shot schedule for a minor illness, mild upper respiratory symptoms, or use of anti-allergic medications.
 If you feel ill on the day of your visit, please inform the nurse.

-- All patients are required to wait at Student Health Service a minimum of 20-30 minutes after the injections are administered for observation.
+- All patients are required to wait at UChicago Student Wellness a minimum of 20-30 minutes after the injections are administered for observation.
 The nurse will inspect the injection site(s) and record any local reaction.
 If you have a history of adverse reactions, you may be asked to wait longer.

 If you have any questions, call the nurse at 773.795.0013.